 Shoes and Shoe 4 Africa

-Shoes were a large part of Shoe4Africa, but not the main part… It was a step forward (a shoe as a symbol) out of poverty, a way of transposing you from here to a there.
+Although shoes were a large part of Shoe4Africa, they were not the main part… It was a step forward (a shoe as a symbol) out of poverty, a way of transposing you from here to a there.
 We had many projects going on and shoes were one of them.
 Addressing hookworm through giving shoes was a major project as seen here in our drive for Shoes to give out in Kibera.
 We gave out 12,000 pairs and had 5,000 women gather at Kibera Primary School – probably the largest ever gathering of women-only in one place in Kenya’s history!
 Certainly the largest women’s-only running race ever.
 Here is our (best) trailer for collecting the shoes in 2007

 The event itself was crazy, and can be seen here…

 However now we are drifting… in 2016 we read that the East African Governments had met and were united that they wished to stop the import of secondhand clothes by 2019 to give the local tailors a chance to succeed in a highly competitive market.
 With thousands of tons of s/hand clothes coming in many tailors had left the trade.